 How do you deal with Instagram anxiety?

 Well, considering Instagram is a business for me, it has anxiety that comes from regular business stresses when content is being curated and so much is tied up in continued posting, engagement, and exposure.
 For me, I get where I don't want to post anything.
 When nothing feels genuine or appropriate, I'd prefer to not post anything, but I know it's part of my job and I can't always just stop.
 I'm well aware of the scrolling that can quickly become a spiral of comparison and feeling less than for people.
 I also know that self-doubt can certainly be part of that.
-I actually wrote a piece on finding self-worth in a sea of hashtags.
 I'm pretty passionate about educating people on how so much of what we see about self-love can actually make us feel worse about ourselves, not better.
 We are mistaken in thinking that seeing more bodies or different bodies will make us any less self-conscious and aware of our own, as well as the very nature of social media to some extent keeps the focus on our value being in our appearance.

 On Knowing Yourself